eelispeltola/endnote-bibtex-postprocessor/README.md

 * Citation names are changed into the format `[first author's surname][year][first word from title]`.
 * Filename is written with `.bib` suffix instead of `.txt`
 * Filename's whitespaces are converted to underscores
+* (Optionally: all notes are removed from the resulting bibliography)

 ##  Setup